johanberntsson/ozmoo/README.md

 ### Linux

-Acme can be downloaded from [Github](https://github.com/meonwax/acme) and compiled.
+Acme can be downloaded from [Github](https://github.com/meonwax/acme) and compiled:
+>cd src
+>make

-Exomizer can be downloaded from [Bitbucket](https://bitbucket.org/magli143/exomizer/wiki/Home) and compiled.
+Exomizer can be downloaded from [Bitbucket](https://bitbucket.org/magli143/exomizer/wiki/Home) and compiled:
+>cd src
+>make

 Vice is available on Debian/Ubuntu with:
 > sudo apt-get install vice